Q: What is the Panoway initiative and project?

 Q: What is the role of the Wayzata Conservancy?

-A: The Wayzata Conservancy is a A 501 (c3) non-profit whose mission is to support the implementation of Panoway by undertaking efforts to raise private funds, advocate for the support and long-term success of the project, and collaborate with the City of Wayzata.
+A: The Wayzata Conservancy is a 501 (c3) non-profit corporation whose mission is to support the implementation of Panoway by undertaking efforts to raise private funds, advocate for the support and long-term success of the project, and collaborate with the City of Wayzata.
 The Wayzata Conservancy is required to seek appropriate approvals and abide by the direction of the Wayzata City Council.
-The City of Wayzata is the owner of land and public improvements and is responsible for construction, on-going management, programming and maintenance.
+The City of Wayzata is the owner of land and public improvements and is responsible for construction, on-going management, programming, and maintenance.
 The City and Conservancy welcome and work with additional partners approved by the City to advance the project’s mission, including both public and private agencies such as Three Rivers Park District and the YMCA.

 Q: What is the timeline for future projects?

 A: Projects will be initiated as funding is secured and will take several years to complete.
+Current estimates stretch future projects through 2024 or 2025.

 Q: How is Panoway being funded?